The Ruby Prince (Punjabi folktale): Son of a Serpent (Magahi)

+Bangladesh

-Bengali writer and folklore researcher Dinesh Chandra Sen reported a "Muhammadam version" of Sakhi-sonā, collected from an informant named Muhammad Korban Ali.
+Bengali writer and folklore researcher Dinesh Chandra Sen reported a "Muhammadam version" of Sakhi-sonā, collected from an informant named Muhammad Korban Ali, "an inhabitant of Butuni in the subdivision of Manikgani, Pergannah Sindurijan in the district of Dacca".
 In this tale, in Taef, a poor man named Syed lives with his nagging wife.
 Intent on getting rid of her, he finds a poisonous cobra, places it into an earthen pot and brings it home.
 Syed gives the pot to his wife.
 Late at night, the man's wife opens up the pot and finds not a cobra, but gold coins.
-Syed's wife is very pleased, and Syed lies that he earned them with his good work. his wife goes to the local Badsha and sells the gold coins to the Begum for a 1,000 rupees.
+Syed's wife is very pleased, and Syed lies that he earned them with his good work.
+His wife goes to the local Badsha and sells the gold coins to the Begum for a 1,000 rupees.
 The Begum keeps the coins in a safe and goes to show her husband the next day, but, instead of the coins, they find a baby girl.
 The Badsha and the Begum announce they have a daughter, and a great celebration is held in their homage.
 At the same time, the Uzir's household also celebrates the birth of their son, whom they name Mānik.

 The Badsha and Begum's daughter, called Sakhi-sonā, is prophesied to elope with a man after she reaches womanhood.
 She and the Manik read in the same Mokhtab, and grow to love each other as they grow up.
 They begin to meet in secret, until a maidservant warns them they might be discovered, so they need to escape.
 Sakhi-sonā disguises herself in masculine attire and, joined by Manik, flees from their city.
 The pair rides far away through the jungle until they reach a cottage that belongs to an old woman, who is the mother of seven dacoits.

 A servant of the old woman warns the pair that the old woman's seven sons will come home ro rob them.
 Sakhi-sonā and Manik escape, but, unknowingly, leave a trail of seeds for the seven daicots to follow - a trick by the old woman.
 The seven daicots follow the pair, intent on attacking them.
 Manik kills six of the daicots, but spares the seventh, a lame one, and takes him in as their horse-keeper.

 However, the seventh daicot begins to harbour feelings towards Sakhi-sonā, and plots to kill Manik.
 He seizes the opportunity when Manik is asleep and Sakhi-sonā is doing some chores in the kitchen.
 The daicot beheads Manik and Sakhi-sonā avenges him by killing the daicot.
 Sakhi-sonā cries over her loss, and a pir (saint) revives him.